-The Oltrarno includes three areas of Florence: Santo Spirito, San Niccolò and San Frediano.
-Below, you’ll find a one-day itinerary.
-If you decide to follow us step by step, you won't be disappointed!
+The Oltrarno includes three of Florence's zones: Santo Spirito, San Niccolò and San Frediano.
+Below, you’ll find a one-day itinerary to explore them all.
+Follow us step by step and you won't be disappointed!

-Our itinerary begins at Ponte Vecchio (that is to say, in english, the "Old Bridge"), with its gold and jewelery shops.
-The bridge we see today dates back to 1345 and has proved to be very resistant!
-A little curiosity: during World War II, in August 1944, the retreating German army destroyed all of the bridges of Florence, except the Ponte Vecchio.
-Discover more about Ponte Vecchio in our article "5 things you didn’t know about Ponte Vecchio".
+Our journey begins at Ponte Vecchio (meaning "Old Bridge"), with its beautiful gold and jewelery shops.
+Today's bridge dates to 1345 - what a resistant structure!
+Here's a fun fact: during World War II (in August 1944), the retreating German army destroyed all of the bridges in Florence except the Ponte Vecchio.
+Discover more about this age-old bridge in our article 5 things you didn’t know about Ponte Vecchio.

-The second step of our itinerary goes straight to the famous Cappella Brancacci and Masaccio and Masolino’s Renaissance frescoes.
-They are conserved in the Church of Santa Maria del Carmine, which was almost completely rebuilt after a fire in 18th century.
-To reach it from the Ponte Vecchio, turn at the second right and go down Via di Santo Spirito and Borgo San Frediano: Piazza del Carmine is at your left.
+For your second stop, head to the famous Cappella Brancacci featuring Masaccio and Masolino’s outstanding Renaissance frescoes.
+They are beautifully conserved in the Church of Santa Maria del Carmine, which was almost completely rebuilt after a fire in 18th century.
+To get there from the Ponte Vecchio, take the second right and head down via di Santo Spirito and borgo San Frediano: piazza del Carmine will be on your left.

-You can't visit Oltrarno area without seeing Palazzo Pitti, which was formerly the residence of the Grand Dukes of Tuscany, and later of the King of Italy.
-Today, Palazzo Pitti houses several museums and galleries, whose collections range from porcelain to modern art.
-The Boboli Garden is located right behind Pitti Palace and it really deserves a visit: it is among the largest parks in Florence and is home to a collection of sculptures, dating from the 16th through the 18th centuries, with some Roman antiquities.
-To reach Piazza Pitti, walk along Sant'Agostino street and Via Mazzetta.
+You can't visit the Oltrarno without seeing Pitti Palace, the former residence of the Grand Dukes of Tuscany and later the King of Italy.
+Today Palazzo Pitti houses several museums and galleries, collections that range from porcelain pieces to modern art.
+The Boboli Gardens are located directly behind Pitti Palace: this beauty is among the largest parks in Florence and is home to large collection of sculptures dating to between the 16th and 18th centuries, not to mention some pieces from Roman times.
+To reach piazza Pitti, walk along via Sant'Agostino and via Mazzetta.

-Our walk continues on Costa San Giorgio.
-At this point, you will appreciate the fact that you are wearing comfortable shoes: the road is steep and quite tiring!
-A little curiosity: the great scientist Galileo Galilei lived in this street at number 19.
-The aim of this effort is to reach Forte Belvedere, which is a great spot to appreciate a view of Florence from up high (usually open from May to the beginning of October).
-While climbing Costa San Giorgio, you will encounter the beautiful Villa Bardini, home to both temporary and permanent exhibitions and that also boasts a beautiful garden with a view over Florence.
+Our walk continues up costa San Giorgio.
+Here, those comfortable shoes you wore for the day will come in handy, as the road is steep and quite tiring!
+Here's a fun fact: the great scientist Galileo Galilei lived on this street at number 19.
+The tiring climb brings you to Forte Belvedere, a great spot to appreciate Florence from above (usually open from May to the beginning of October).
+While hiking up costa San Giorgio, you'll also come across the beautiful Villa Bardini, home to both temporary and permanent art exhibitions and a beautiful garden with postcard views of Florence.

-The last stop in our walking tour through the Oltrarno is the Museo Bardini.
-It is part of the Musei Civici Fiorentini and is named after its creator Stefano Bardini, one of the most authoritative Italian antiquarians of previous century.
-The museum is home to 3,600 pieces of art, including paintings, marble statues, bronze and wood sculptures, pottery, coins, musical instruments, ancient oriental carpets and furniture from the Etruscan and Roman civilizations to the Baroque period.
-The Museo Bardini is in Piazza de' Mozzi.
+The last stop on your walking tour through the Oltrarno is the Museo Bardini.
+This space is part of the Musei Civici Fiorentini and is named after its creator, Stefano Bardini, one of the most important Italian antiquarians of the previous century.
+The museum is home to 3,600 artworks, including paintings, marble statues, bronze and wood sculptures, pottery, coins, musical instruments, ancient carpets and furniture dating from Etruscan and Roman times to the Baroque period.
+The Museo Bardini is located in piazza de' Mozzi.